ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 # A1-QP-MPC-Controller
 ## Introduction

 This repo provides a quadruped controller that controls Unitree A1 robot, one of the most popular quadruped robots used in academic research in recent years.
+This controller

-To facilitate quadruped application development, we provides interfaces to use this controller to control either simulated robots or real robots.
+To facilitate quadruped research and application development, we provides interfaces to use this controller to control either simulated robots or real robots.
 We support following types of robots

     1. A1 Robot simulated in Nvidia Isaac Sim Simulator
     2. A1 Robot simulated in Gazebo Simulator